asheesh2025/clone-of-news-website/README.md

 # A clone of News website.

-I created this project at Masai School.
+I created this project at Masai School with the help og HTML, CSS & JavaScript.